Compensation Claims From Vehicle Accidents

 The police chief says the baby in the minivan accident was not properly restrained.
 If the failure was not the result of operator error, the family of the baby may have a products liability claim for damages against the manufacturer or distributer of the infant seat or vehicle.
 The recent Toyota vehicle recalls underscore the importance of such implied warranties.

-Generally in Pennsylvania, when a consumer buys a new product, it comes with a guarantee from the manufacturer or supplier that the product is safe for its intended use or even for any reasonably foreseeable misuse.
+Generally when a consumer buys a new product, it comes with a guarantee from the manufacturer or supplier that the product is safe for its intended use or even for any reasonably foreseeable misuse.
 If the product is defective, the manufacturer or supplier is liable for damage in which the defect played a substantial factor in causing.

 A defective product may be one that lacks any element necessary to make it safe for its intended use, or one that possesses any feature that renders it unsafe for its intended use.
 Whether the manufacturer or supplier exercised due care is not the question for analysis in these claims; rather, the focus is placed on the safety of the product.
 Vehicles and infant seats must be safe for their intended use, notwithstanding any industry custom or reasonable efforts of the manufacturer or supplier.

 Anyone who has been injured in a car crash should seek legal advice from a skilled personal injury attorney.
 An insurance company may provide funds for medical expenses and property damage, but by consulting with a lawyer injured parties may discover they have the ability to pursue additional claims.
-An experienced personal injury attorney can advocate on your behalf, and work to advance your interests.